 In this light, we encourage an open and active dialogue to exist between student and parents.
-For further information on Carnegie Mellon's policies regarding student privacy, please refer to the Enrollment Services Students Right to Privacy Information page and the official university Policy on Student Privacy Rights.
+For further information on Carnegie Mellon's policies regarding student privacy, please refer to the Enrollment Services Student Privacy & FERPA page and the official university Policy on Student Privacy Rights.

 For further information, you can call the U.S. Department of Education at 202.260.3887.
 Individuals who use TDD can call the Federal Information Relay Service at 1.800.877.8339.